Worst ever A&E waiting times as thousands face 'catastrophic' 12-hour delays

 READ MORE: Missing schoolgirl, 11, traced safe and well

-"Despite continued pressure, we have seen further decreases in patients waiting longer than eight and 12 hours for treatment, with waits of over eight hours decreasing by more than 60% since the recent winter peak and 12-hour waits going down by over 66%."

-Mr Yousaf added that the December figures "highlight the scale of the challenge our Boards faced at the height of winter".
+During December, according to a Public Health Scotland (PHS) update, an average of 1,878 hospital beds were occupied each day by patients well enough to leave.

+Typically these patients had spent an extra 28 days longer in hospital than necessary prior to discharge, mainly due to a lack of social care.

-"We will continue to see fluctuations in figures over winter; however, weekly performance over four hours is the best we have seen in eight months and recent progress is down to the hard work of our NHS staff and I am grateful for their continued exceptional efforts."
+Mr Yousaf said: “We will continue to see fluctuations in figures over winter; however, weekly performance over four hours is the best we have seen in eight months.”

+It comes as a separate PHS report revealed that the number of elective operations which took place during December - 15,444 - was the lowest since July last year, and down 21% on November activity.

+READ MORE: Obesity, deprivation, women - and the surprising cost of being 'too fat'

 Why are you making commenting on HeraldScotland only available to subscribers?